MWang93/Self-Study/Recommendation System/README.md

     1. Jaccard Similarity: n_users (rated item1 and item2) / n_users (rated item1 or item2), typically used in **Implicit Feedback** model.
     2. Cosine Similarity: cosine of the item vectors.
     3. Pearson Similarity：pearson coefficient between the item vectors.
 - Model Based
-  - Matrix Factorization (SGD, ALS): Break a user-item feature matrix into a product of matrics, n_users * r_features AND r_features * m_items.
+  - Matrix Factorization (SVD, SGD, ALS): Break a user-item feature matrix into a product of matrics, n_users * r_features AND r_features * m_items.
 The latent features are hidden features which are derived from the observed features using matrix factorization.
-  - ML (SVM, Neural Net)
+  - Deep Learning / Neural Net
 - Graph Algorithms (pinterest recommendation system)
 - Association Rules